-Only when instructed by an eligible student or parent of a student that some other name or pronoun is to be used, no employee of Suffolk Public Schools can be compelled to address or refer to any student in any manner that would violate the employees constitutionally protected rights.
+Only When instructed by an eligible student or parent of a student that some other name or pronoun is to be used, Suffolk Public Schools will use the preferred pronoun. no employee of Suffolk Public Schools can be compelled to address or refer to any student in any manner that would violate the employees constitutionally protected rights.

-E. Suffolk Public Schools will:

-- (a) Comply with the limitations on access to student records provided in Virginia Code §§ 22.1-287 through 22.1-289.01; - (b) Adhere to legal standards of confidentiality relating to sensitive student information and personally identifiable data covered by the Family Educational Rights and Privacy Act found at 20 U.S.C. § 1232g. - (c) Disclose sensitive student information (including any survey or evaluation related to the student's gender) only (i) to the student; (ii) the student parents (except in the case of eligible students); (iii) school personnel with a legitimate educational interest; or (iv) when required by law.
+- E. Suffolk Public Schools will: - (a) Comply with the limitations on access to student records provided in Virginia Code §§ 22.1-287 through 22.1-289.01; - (b) Adhere to legal standards of confidentiality relating to sensitive student information and personally identifiable data covered by the Family Educational Rights and Privacy Act found at 20 U.S.C. § 1232g. - (c) Disclose sensitive student information (including any survey or evaluation related to the student's gender) only (i) to the student; (ii) the student parents, but only if to do so would not pose an unreasonable risk to the student's health and mental well being (except in the case of eligible students); (iii) school personnel with a legitimate educational interest; or (iv) when required by law.